-Rx Packets Displays the total number of the received packets on the 2.4GHz/5GHz band since the EAP starts up.
-Tx Packets Displays the total number of the sent packets on the 2.4GHz/5GHz band since the EAP starts up.
-Rx Bytes Displays the total received traffic on the 2.4GHz/5GHz band since the EAP starts up.
-Tx Bytes Displays the total sent traffic on the 2.4GHz/5GHz band since the EAP starts up.
-Rx Dropped Packets Displays the total number of the dropped packets which are received on the 2.4GHz/5GHz band since the EAP starts up.
-Tx Dropped Packets Displays the total number of the dropped packets which are sent on the 2.4GHz/5GHz band since the EAP starts up.
-Rx Errors Displays the total number of error packets which are received on the 2.4GHz/5GHz band since the EAP starts up.
-Tx Errors Displays the total number of error packets which are sent on the
+Rx Packets Displays the total number of the received packets on the current band since the EAP starts up.
+Tx Packets Displays the total number of the sent packets on the current band since the EAP starts up.
+Rx Bytes Displays the total received traffic on the current band since the EAP starts up.
+Tx Bytes Displays the total sent traffic on the current band since the EAP starts up.

+Rx Dropped Packets Displays the total number of the dropped packets which are received on the current band since the EAP starts up.
+Tx Dropped Packets Displays the total number of the dropped packets which are sent on the current band since the EAP starts up.
+Rx Errors Displays the total number of error packets which are received on the current band since the EAP starts up.
+Tx Errors Displays the total number of error packets which are sent on the current band since the EAP starts up.